3gaspo/research_gate/README.md

-# 📨 ArXiv Weekly Digest
+# 📨 ArXiv weekly digest

 Automatically fetch and email the latest arXiv submissions in a specified field.